ccathal/Time-Series-Monitoring-System/README.md

 The `parse_ouput` function can then be accessed directly within the main exporter.

 ## Testing
-The `tox` package is used to automate the 3 `pytest` files in the `tests` directory which is run in the CICD pipeline.
+The `tox` package is used to automate the 3 `pytest` files within the `tests` directory which is run in the CICD pipeline.

 ## Ansible Deployment
 The Ansible `playbook.yml` contains 5 roles:
-1. `reverse-proxy` deploys `nginx` reverse proxy for promteheus and grafana.
+1. `reverse-proxy` deploys `nginx` reverse proxy for Promteheus and Grafana.
 2. `hpc-exporter` deploys the above exporter.
-3. `prometheus` deploys prometheus.
+3. `prometheus` deploys Prometheus.
-4. `grafana` deploys grafana.
+4. `grafana` deploys Grafana.
-5. `grafana-config` deploys the associated grafana datasource (prometheus) and dashboard.
+5. `grafana-config` deploys the associated Grafana datasource (Prometheus) and dashboard.

 ## Running the Playbook
 Prior to running the playbook ensure ansible is installed: